joaoalvesss/feup-pfl/README.md

 ### Checker Removal
 If you have no legal moves available on your turn, you must instead remove one of your checkers from the board.
 This concludes your turn.

+### Author's Note
+"Feel free to publish this rule sheet and to program the game of Bounce.
+No licensing fee or royalties are expected.
+However, please don't change the name or the rules, and please attribute the game to me, Mark Steere.
+My other games can be found at [marksteeregames.com](https://marksteeregames.com)."